 CyberMatrix Timesheets

 CyberMatrix Timesheets is very similar to the timesheet entry feature of Project Clock Pro.
 Unlike Project Clock Pro, timesheets in CyberMatrix Timesheets must be approved by a manager before they can be used in reports.
-CyberMatrix Timesheets was designed for those companies that do not need precise detail of time people spend on projects just a fast method of entering a week's worth of time data in one setting.
+CyberMatrix Timesheets was designed for those companies that do not need precise details of the time people spend on projects, just a fast method of entering a week's worth of time data in one setting.

 Back | Top